For Roman Catholics

 What are the differences in the belief regarding the Assumption of Mary?

 Roman Catholics believe that Mary, because she was born without the stain of Original Sin, did not have to die; as a consequence, she is the only human being to be assumed directly to heaven without passing through death.
-Of course if we read the scriptures, we know that this isn't true (both Enoch and Isaiah were taken up into Heaven!)
+Of course if we read the scriptures, we know that this isn't true (both Enoch and Elijah were taken up into Heaven!)

 On the other hand, if Mary having inherited Adam’s mortality like all other people, died.
 However, our Lord immediately raised her from the dead as one of the first fruits of his Redemption, and she was assumed into heaven.
 This is why the icon of the Virgin Mary’s death (her “Dormition”) shows her lying on her death bed, with her Son behind her holding a baby in swaddling clothes.
 The baby represents His mother’s soul whom he has raised to her life with Him in heaven.
 On August 15, the Orthodox celebrate Mary’s Dormition (“falling asleep”) rather than her Assumption.